-- 1. Wholesaling, warehousing, storage, or distribution establishments and similar uses. - 2.
-Research laboratories and activities in completely enclosed buildings. - 3.
-Light manufacturing, assembling, processing (including food processing, but not slaughter house), packaging, or fabricating in completely enclosed building. - 4.
-Printing, lithographing, publishing, photographic processing, blue printing, or similar establishments. - 5.
-Outdoor storage yards and lots, provided, this provision shall not permit wrecking yards (including automobile wrecking yards), junk yards, or yards used in whole or in part for scrap or salvage operations or for processing, storage, display, or sales of any scrap, salvage, or second-hand building materials, junk automotive vehicles, or second-hand automotive parts. - 6.
-Retail commercial establishments for sale, repair, and service of new and used automobiles, motorcycles, trucks and tractors, mobile homes, boats, heavy machinery and equipment, and farm equipment; motor vehicle body shop; establishments for sale of farm supplies, lumber and building supplies, monuments, automotive vehicle parts and accessories (but not junk yards or automotive vehicle wrecking yards), and similar uses. - 7.
-Service establishments catering to commerce and industry including linen supply, freight movers, communications services, business machine services, canteen service, restaurant, employment agency, sign company, pest control, water softening establishment, and similar uses. - 8.
-Service establishments such as crematory. - 9.
-Vocational, technical, trade, or industrial schools and similar uses. - 10.
-Medical clinic in connection only with industrial activity. - 11.
-Miscellaneous uses such as express or parcel delivery office, telephone exchange, commercial parking lots and garages, motor bus or truck or other transportation terminal. - 12.
-Radio and television stations. - 13.
-Building trades contractor including on premises storage yard for materials and equipment, but no manufacturing of concrete or asphalt is permitted. - 14.
-Railroad switching, freight, and storage yards; railroad buildings and maintenance structures.

-- 15. Public buildings and facilities (unless otherwise specified). - 16.
-An industrial use which is otherwise lawful (except those uses requiring special controls and permissible as special exceptions) and which conforms to performance standards as set out in Section 4.14.
+- 1. Wholesaling and distribution service uses. - 2.
+Manufacturing (including food processing, but not slaughter houses) or similar industrial research operations conducted within a completely enclosed building - 3.
+Printing, lithographing, publishing, photographic processing, blue printing, or similar establishments. - 4.
+Warehouse for enclosed storage of goods and materials. - 5.
+Retail commercial establishments for sale, repair, and service of new and used automobiles, motorcycles, trucks and tractors, mobile homes, boats, heavy machinery and equipment, and farm equipment; motor vehicle body shop; establishments for sale of farm supplies, lumber and building supplies, monuments, automotive vehicle parts and accessories (but not junk yards or automotive vehicle wrecking yards), and similar uses. - 6.
+Service establishments catering to commerce and industry including linen supply, freight movers, communications services, business machine services, canteen service, restaurant, employment agency, sign company, pest control, water softening establishment, and similar uses. - 7.
+Service establishments such as crematory. - 8.
+Vocational, technical, trade, or industrial schools and similar uses. - 9.
+Medical clinic in connection only with industrial activity. - 10.
+Miscellaneous uses such as express or parcel delivery office, telephone exchange, commercial parking lots and garages, motor bus or truck or other transportation terminal. - 11.
+Building trades contractor including on premises storage yard for materials and equipment, but no manufacturing of concrete or asphalt is permitted. - 12.
+Railroad switching, freight, and storage yards; railroad buildings and maintenance structures. - 13.
+Any other industrial use which is otherwise lawful (except those uses requiring special controls and permissible as special exceptions) and which conforms with performance standards in Article 14.